by Francesca Panseri

 Peggy Guggenheim, Out of This Century (London: Andre Deutsch, 1979) p.
 365–66.

 “A philosopher-composer who proposed a utopian idea about the pairing of art and life (and in general of human activities and life) [...] and presented a study in salvation for the contemporary man.”
 (Giacomo Fronzi, “Tra estetica e politica.
 La funzione sociale della musica a partire da John Cage,” in Il rasoio di Occam, May 24, 2013.)

-In the following years Cage worked on the anti-dogmatic and anarchist potential of 4’33” and ventured into works based on a combination of music, dance, poetry, theater, visual arts, audience participation and chance.
-As he had done with music, he relinquished control, authorship, and determination in favor of a spontaneous and unpredictable display of creativity from all involved.
-Cage believed that art is the way in which life speaks of itself, art infiltrates life and the two cannot be separated.
+In the following years Cage worked on the anti-dogmatic and anarchist potential of 4’33”, and ventured into works based on a combination of music, dance, poetry, theater, visual arts, audience participation and chance.
+As he had done with his music, he relinquished control, authorship, and determination in favor of a spontaneous and unpredictable display of creativity from all involved.
+Cage believed that art is the way in which life speaks of itself, that art infiltrates life and the two cannot be separated.